Berkanktk/CyberSecurity/README.md

 8. Click on 'View Certificates'.
 Next, in the Authorities tab click on 'Import' and then OK.

 ### Overview of Features
-* **Proxy** - What allows us to funnel traffic through Burp Suite for further analysis
+* **Proxy** - Burp Proxy allows us to intercept and modify requests/responses when interacting with web applications.
 * **Target** - How we set the scope of our project.
-We can also use this to effectively create a site map of the application we are testing
+We can also use this to effectively create a site map of the application we are testing.
 * **Intruder** - Incredibly powerful tool for everything from field fuzzing to credential stuffing and more
-* **Repeater** - Allows us to 'repeat' requests that have previously been made with or without modification.
-Often used in a precursor step to fuzzing with the aforementioned Intruder
+* **Repeater** - Allows us to capture, modify, then resend the same request numerous times.
+This feature can be absolutely invaluable, especially when we need to craft a payload through trial and error (e.g. in an SQLi -- Structured Query Language Injection) or when testing the functionality of an endpoint for flaws.
 * **Sequencer** - Analyzes the 'randomness' present in parts of the web app which are intended to be unpredictable.
-This is commonly used for testing session cookies
+This is commonly used for testing session cookies.
 * **Decoder** - As the name suggests, Decoder is a tool that allows us to perform various transforms on pieces of data.
 These transforms vary from decoding/encoding to various bases or URL encoding.
 * **Comparer** - Comparer as you might have guessed is a tool we can use to compare different responses or other pieces of data such as site maps or proxy histories (awesome for access control issue testing).
 This is very similar to the Linux tool diff.
 * **Extender** - Similar to adding mods to a game like Minecraft, Extender allows us to add components such as tool integrations, additional scan definitions, and more!